UMMS-Biocore/bootcamp/session8/session8.md

 ## Introduction to scRNA-Seq

 In previous sessions, we have covered basics of R programming, drawing graphics and figures, and introductory RNA-Seq data analysis.
-Today, we will briefly cover single cell RNA sequencing (scRNA-Seq), processing of scRNA-Seq reads and then we will extend on what he learn on R programming language in previous sessions and start programming with R for essential scRNA-Seq data analysis.
+Today, we will briefly cover single cell RNA sequencing (scRNA-Seq), processing of scRNA-Seq reads and then we will extend on what he have learned on R and start programming for the essential scRNA-Seq data analysis.

 Why Single Cell ?